 - Opens new doors to therapy options for parents

-Before you start class, long pants and a helmet are needed.
+Before you start, long pants and a helmet are needed.
 The organization should have loner helmets if you don’t have one.
 The first session she rode with her tennis shoes and then I found cowgirl boots at Target that were pretty inexpensive.
 They held up until she grew out of them.